Lucius64/kenshi_io_blender/README.md

 This is a plugin to import and export Kenshi 3D assets to Blender.

+## Requirements

+- Windows
+- Blender 2.79 or higher

 ## Features
 It has the following operators: